We use holistic advocacy to protect and promote the well-being and future success of our clients. Get to know our multidisciplinary teams below.

 Meet our Teams

-The CARE program is an intensive case management program that provides critical interventions to high-need clients, including those with high-end mental health needs, youth involved in the juvenile justice system, and those who have been trafficked.
+The CARE program is an intensive case management program that provides critical interventions to our most vulnerable clients, including those with high-end mental health needs, youth involved in the juvenile justice system, and individuals who have been trafficked.

 Working at the intersection of child abuse and sexual abuse, our CSEC Team provides legal representation and intensive services to clients who have experienced commercial sex trafficking.